stolostron/hypershift-addon-operator/docs/advanced/backup_restore.md

       $ oc get managedcluster
 ```

-4. When everything is restored, delete the Restore resources and create the the following BackupSchedule resource to start backing up and store them in the S3 bucket every hour.
+4. When everything is restored, create the the following BackupSchedule resource to start backing up and store them in the S3 bucket every hour.

 ```yaml
       apiVersion: cluster.open-cluster-management.io/v1beta1